Vector Bundles on the Moduli Stack of Elliptic Curves: Introduction and Statement of Results

 Our first main theorem concerns the situation at primes bigger than $3$:

-\begin{thmA}Let $R$ be a discrete valuation ring or a field with (residue) characteristic not equal to $2$ or $3$.
+\begin{thmA} Let $R$ be a discrete valuation ring or a field with (residue) characteristic not equal to $2$ or $3$.
 Then every vector bundle on $\MM_R$ is a sum of line bundles. \end{thmA} The author learned of this result in the case of a field from Angelo Vistoli, where it is also true for the compactified moduli stack.
 Theorem A will be proven in the more general context of weighted projective and affine lines in Section 3.
-The results in \cite{H-S99b} indicate that Theorem A might not be true for the compactified moduli stack if $R$ is not a field.
+As the question whether every vector bundle on $\A^1_R$ for a regular local ring decomposes into (trivial) line bundles is the open Bass--Quillen conjecture (see \cite[VIII.6]{Lam06}), an extension of Theorem A to arbitrary regular local rings does not seem feasible in the moment, though some generalizations are certainly possible.
+As our applications to stable homotopy theory (see \cite{Mei12}) only require the case $R= \Z_{(p)}$, we stay with discrete valuation rings.
+Note also that the results in \cite{H-S99b} indicate that Theorem A might not be true for the compactified moduli stack if $R$ is not a field. \\

 The rest of this article will be concerned with the situation at $2$ and $3$, where not every vector bundle splits into line bundles.
 The easiest examples of indecomposable higher rank vector bundles are non-trivial extensions of line bundles.
-At the prime $3$ we achieve a classification of all vector bundles which are iterated extensions of line bundles: \begin{thmB} Let $\EE$ be a vector bundle on $\MM_{(3)} = \MM_{\Z_{(3)}}$ which is an iterated extension of line bundles.
+At the prime $3$ we achieve a classification of all vector bundles which are iterated extensions of line bundles: \begin{thmB} Let $\EE$ be a vector bundle on $\MM_{(3)} = \MM_{\Z_{(3)}}$ that is an iterated extension of line bundles.
 Then $\EE$ is a sum of vector bundles of the form $\omega^k$, $\omega^k\tensor E_\alpha$ and $\omega^k\tensor f_*f^*\OO$. \end{thmB} Here, the vector bundle $E_\alpha$ is of rank $2$ and will be introduced in Subsection \ref{ExIndec}.
 The vector bundle $f_*f^*\OO$ is of rank $3$ and arises from the forgetful map $f\co\MM_0(2)_{(3)} \to \MM_{(3)}$ from the moduli stack of elliptic curves with one chosen point of exact order $2$.

 The situation at the prime $2$ seems to be more involved and here we can prove that there are actually infinitely many indecomposable vector bundles:

 \begin{thmC}There are infinitely many indecomposable vector bundles on $\MM_{(2)} = \MM_{\Z_{(2)}}$ (of arbitrary high rank).\end{thmC}